Orange-OpenSource/hurl-dev/sites/hurl.dev/index.md

 # Powered by curl

-Under the hood, Hurl HTTP engine is powered by [libcurl](https://curl.haxx.se/libcurl/), one of the most powerful and reliable file transfer library.
+Hurl is a lightweight binary written in [Rust](https://www.rust-lang.org).
+Under the hood, Hurl HTTP engine is powered by [libcurl](https://curl.haxx.se/libcurl/), one of the most powerful and reliable file transfer library .
 With its text file format, Hurl adds syntactic sugar to run and tests HTTP requests, but it's still the curl that we love.

-# Hurl is Fast

-Hurl is a lightweight binary written in [Rust](https://www.rust-lang.org), and a Java based implementation is also available.
-Hurl is free and [open source](https://github.com/Orange-OpenSource/hurl), and can be used in CI/CD pipelines to monitor web services, integration tests suites etc...
+# Why Hurl?

+- Text format for both devops and developers
+- Fast command-line for both local dev and continuous integration
+- Single binary, easy to install, with no runtime required

 # Installation